Home Blog Learn

 Layer 1 blockchain operates as the primary network handling core functions, while Layer 2 solutions are built on top of Layer 1 to enhance scalability and transaction speeds by offloading some processes.

-Can you provide examples of popular Layer 1 blockchains?
+What are the examples of popular Layer 1 blockchains?

 What are the main challenges faced by Layer 1 blockchains?